-Tree Protection Plans & Report
+Tree Protection Plans & Reports

 Helping People Make Informed Decisions About Trees

-- Initial Tree Inventory and Assessment
+- Initial Tree Resource Assessment

-- An up-to-date and accurate assessment of trees by their health and condition.
-They are given a rating of suitability for preservation and a tree protection radius.
+- All trees are individually identified and represented on a Tree Resource Plan for an up-to-date and accurate assessment of their health, condition, protection status, and tree protection areas for a quick analysis of the tree resource and development impacts.
 This provides the design team with a description of what trees can, or should be, preserved and how close to build without special considerations.

-- Follow-up Design Consultations
+- Follow-up Design Consultations.

 - Public appearances at meetings with planners, city councils and the public to answer questions about construction mitigation measures.